-Why the interest in blogs by professors?
+Why the interest in blogs by professors and lecturers?
 I think academics often have a unique perspective.
 Think of how their community of peers, researchers and students are different than your own.
 Think of the journals and books they read, the research they conduct, the conferences they attend, the lectures they present, and the discoveries their students make.
 This gives them access to ideas and concepts that can promote distinctive thinking.

 If you’re involved or interested in media, you’ll want to check out Confessions of an Aca-Fan, where you can follow the pursuits of Henry Jenkins, Professor of Communication, Journalism, and Cinematic Arts at the University of Southern California.
 In this blog, Jenkins hopes to break through academic cultural theory to discuss significant issues in media from a consumer’s point of view.
 Thus the title of the blog reflects his hybrid stance as part academic and part fan.
 There is a lot to like and absorb here.

 By the way, Jenkins is a prolific author.
 Some of his books: Spreadable Media, Confronting the Challenges of Participatory Culture, Convergence Culture and Fans, Bloggers and Gamers.